Skip to main content

 Springfield Mall, one of the largest in Virginia, was chock-full of visitors in the 1980s, among them Prince Charles and Lady Diana on one historic shopping trip.
 But its brilliant history began to wane in the ensuing decades after a series of violent episodes played out on its turf.

-Vornado Realty acquired the property in 2006 and attempted to revive it, but sold out to PREIT in 2014, which undertook a wholesale renovation.
+Vornado Realty bought the property in 2006 and initiated a wholesale renovation to revive it.
+In 2015, PREIT acquired and it and made further changes.
 Thus was born Springfield Town Center.

 Advertisement - article continues below